99 Expert STR Hosting Tips

 For example, if your listing says you have an outdoor grill, make sure it’s in good shape and stocked with plenty of propane or charcoal.
 Otherwise, get it out of there and remove any mention of it from your listing description and photos.
 That way everyone’s on the same page and you won’t get complaints and bad reviews about how you didn’t deliver on something that was promised at the time of booking.

-97. Attend vacation rental conferences.
+98. Attend a vacation rental conference

 While most vacation rental industry events are tailored to property managers running tens, hundreds, or even thousands of units, they’re actually rich feeding grounds for DIY owners too.
 Larger management companies have seen it all, tried every piece of software, and know a lot of tricks that the average Airbnb host just hasn’t figured out yet.
 You’ll learn a lot by simply sitting down to lunch next to industry veterans.

-99. Don’t forget to execute.
+99. Don’t forget to execute

 The best Airbnb tips in the world don’t mean a thing unless you actually put them to work.
 We’re big fans of doing things deliberately, but with the emphasis on “doing” rather than “deliberately.”